 While past performance is not indicative of future results, it is immensely satisfying to own managers amongst the best performing managers for the year or month.
 Likewise, it is excruciating to have exposure to the worst ones.
 NilssonHedge tracks the best and worst managers per strategy group.
 These reports are updated throughout the month, as more data arrives.
 This pages shows the managers that we have classified as Long Only Managers.

 A long only manager typically manage one single asset class (i.e. Equities) and is subject to a Long Only constraint.
 The border between Long Short Equity, Long Only and Asset Allocation is fuzzy at best.
+Occasionally, alternative asset classes such as Long Only Commodities ends up in this category.
+Risk Parity strategies is also common in this group.
+Not all of these managers are Hedge Funds, but may invest in Alternative Asset Classes.

 The Top 10 LongOnly and Worst 10 LongOnly funds for the reporting month are shown below.
 This is based on our proprietary composite data streams, but may contain errors.
 These are not filtered for Asset Under Management and are ranked on the a simple return metric without adjusting for volatility.